mikewhitby/magento-ansible/README.md

 in a web interface, which is at [http://192.168.56.101:82][3], which allows you to see the e-mails that have been sent.

-### Logs

-Apache and PHP logs are in `logs`, though please note there is a 3 second delay on them due to NFS caching.
-I'm not fussed enough to do anything about this, read [this article][7] if it bugs you and you want to fix it.

 ## Notes